Fork on GitHub first, then clone your fork

 docker compose up -d

-This also updates Claude Code CLI (installed during the build).
-To pick up the latest CLI without any Last Light changes, just rebuild:
+This also pulls the latest agentic-pi (an npm dependency baked into the image at build time).
+To pick up the latest agentic-pi without any other Last Light changes, just rebuild:

 docker compose build --no-cache agent